ttracx/generator-nodebot/README.md

 * [Bot Builder for Node.js](http://docs.botframework.com/builder/node/overview/)

+This generator creates template bots based on the sample apps from the official Bot Builder website.

+1. The main generator `nodebot` creates a "BotConnectorBot" version.
+1. The sub-generator `nodebot:console` creates a "TextBot" version.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-nodebot using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).